+Speed:

-- Speed: DeFi protocols and products are processed quickly; for example, loan requests are processed timeously considering the promptness of blockchain-based transactions.
-This is in contrast to bank loans which may take days or even weeks for approval. - Accessible and permissionless: DeFi products offered on blockchain technology fosters access to finance as users are not limited by location or credit history.
+DeFi protocols and products are processed quickly; for example, loan requests are timeously considering processed the blockchain-based promptness of transactions.
+This is in contrast to bank loans which may take days or even weeks for approval.

+Accessible and permissionless:

+DeFi products offered on blockchain technology fosters access to finance as users are not limited by location or credit history.
 Retail investors can access financial products or services through DeFi, provided they meet the terms of the Smart Contract.
 There are also no limits on the value that may be available users as opposed to traditional financial institutions who are subject to regulatory limits.

-For example, the Banks and Other Financial Institutions Act 2020 provides that a commercial bank cannot, without the prior written approval of the Central Bank of Nigeria ("CBN"), grant to any person any loan or credit facility such that the total value of the liability in respect of that person exceeds 20% of the bank's shareholders' funds unimpaired by losses. - Transparency: blockchain transactions are transparent as you can trace the wallet IDs of contract parties, and execution and completion time of transactions are recorded on the network.
+For example, the Banks and Other Financial Institutions Act 2020 provides that a commercial bank cannot, without the prior written approval of the Central Bank of Nigeria ("CBN"), grant to any person any loan or credit facility such that the total value of the liability in respect of that person exceeds 20% of the bank's shareholders' funds unimpaired by losses.

+Transparency:

+blockchain transactions are transparent as you can trace the wallet IDs of contract parties, and execution and completion time of transactions are recorded on the network.
 In addition, transactions conducted on them are permanent and cannot be altered.
 Once a financial transaction or Smart Contract has been recorded onto a blockchain, its terms are visible to participants on the blockchain network and become immutable.
-This creates some form of security with DeFi financial products as assets or transaction records cannot be altered or fraudulently manipulated [34].
-In addition, as the terms of the Smart Contract are written as codes on the blockchain, this limits disputes on interpretation of contract terms.
+This creates some form of security with DeFi financial products as assets or transaction records cannot be altered fraudulently or manipulated [34].